and programmers using Python and Keras (TensorFlow)

 The course is based on the Python programming language and makes extensive use of the Keras neural network API, the approved high-level API of the TensorFlow machine learning framework, as well as Numpy, Matplotlib, Pandas, Scikit-learn, and TensorBoard.
 Although based on Keras, the principles and concepts taught in this training course would be equally applicable in any deep learning library or framework.

 Also available now:

-Essential Python: 2 days: For professionals working in electronic systems hardware and embedded software.
-View full course details »
+Essential Python: 2 days face-to-face training View full course details »

 Why choose this particular course?